espocrm/documentation/development/workflow-service-actions.md

-# Adding custom service action for Workflow
+# Adding custom service action for Workflows

 Workflows allow to create custom service actions.
 This example will show how this can be done for a Call entity.